Smooth cuboids in group theory: Introduction

 In \cref{mainthm:iso}\ref{thm-part:iso}, if the groups are isomorphic, the algorithm returns an isomorphism $G_1\to G_2$ together with a generating set for $\Aut(G_1)$.
 In order to demonstrate the efficacy of \cref{mainthm:iso}, we have constructed generators for the automorphism groups of several instances of $\GP_{E, P}(\ff)$, built uniformly at random as explained in \cref{sec:implementation}.

+\begin{remark} As the careful reader has noticed, in our main theorems $p$ is at least $5$.
+The prime $2$ is excluded to begin with because there does not exist a group of class $2$ and exponent $2$.
+Moreover, if $p\in\{2,3\}$, elliptic curves need not admit a short Weierstrass form and, in this case, their $3\times 3$ determinantal representations might not be equivalent to any $J_{E,P}$; see \cref{sec:G_EP} and \cref{sec:beauville}. \end{remark}

 {\bf Acknowledgements.} We wish to thank Daniele Agostini for his precious help in connection to the proof of \cref{mainthm:sat}; Mima especially thanks Daniele for always joyfully welcoming her questions.
-We also thank Fulvio Gesmundo and Rosa Winter for pointing out \cite{Ng} and \cite{BanPal/12} to us.
-We, moreover, thank Francesco Galuppi, Tobias Rossmann, Christopher Voll for their precious comments on an early version of this manuscript.
+We also thank Fulvio Gesmundo, Carlo Pagano, and Rosa Winter for pointing out \cite{Ng}, \cite{Duke}, and \cite{BanPal/12} to us.
+We thank Andrea Bandini for some clarifications around \cite{BanPal/12}.
+We, moreover, thank Francesco Galuppi, Tobias Rossmann, Christopher Voll for their precious comments on an early version of this manuscript. {{We thank Lars B\"ugemannskemper for pointing out a typo involving the order of the central automorphisms.} We are grateful to the anonymous referees for their careful study of our paper and for their kind and detailed reports, which helped us fix some imprecisions and led to an improvement of the paper.

 This project was initiated during a Research in Pairs visit at MFO in March 2022 and was partially supported by the Daimler and Benz Foundation.
 The first author was supported by the DFG-Graduiertenkolleg ``Mathematical Complexity Reduction'' and the DFG grant VO 1248/4-1 (project number 373111162).
-The second author was supported by the DFG -- Project-ID 286237555 -- TRR 195.
+The second author was supported by the DFG -- Project-ID 286237555 -- TRR 195 and by the Italian program ``Rita Levi Montalcini'', edition 2020.